College of Community Science

 Introduction:

-The College runs a Pre-Nursery laboratory School with 30 little kids on rolls, under the department of Human Development and Family Studies.
+The College runs a Laboratory Nursery School with 30 little kids on rolls, under the department of Human Development and Family Studies.

 The Earliest years of life are a crucial and foundational period in the human lifespan.
-At our Pre Nursery Laboratory, it offers a nurturing environment where children begin their journey through motor, cognitive, social, and emotional growth, through guided observation, playful stimulation, and developmentally appropriate activities.
+At our Nursery Laboratory, it offers a nurturing environment where children begin their journey through motor, cognitive, social and emotional growth, through guided observation, playful stimulation and developmentally appropriate activities.

-This pre-Nursery school act as living laboratory for undergraduate and research students in fields of child development and family studies by providing hands-on experience and observation opportunities for quality research.
-Simultaneously, for university women employees, on site playschool offers accessible childcare, enabling better work life balance, reduced absenteeism, and enhanced career continuity.
+This Nursery school act as living laboratory for undergraduate and research students in fields of child development and family studies by providing hands-on experience and observation opportunities for quality research.
+Simultaneously, for university women employees, on site playschool offers accessible childcare, enabling better work life balance, reduced absenteeism and enhanced career continuity.

 Objective:

-- To encourage play-based, developmentally appropriate activities that promote social, emotional, physical, and cognitive growth.
+• To encourage play-based, developmentally appropriate activities that promote social, emotional,

 This multifunctional setting empowers women while creating a supportive environment for kids.